 Since the earliest stages of the development of major Internet platforms, a process of users' data extraction has been established.
-This was particularly the case for Google with what Shoshana Zuboff refers to as the "behavioral surplus" in her book The Age of Surveillance Capitalism.
-This process was invented by Google based on an analysis of user queries that were not useful to improving the search engine.
+This was particularly the case for Google with what Shoshana Zuboff refers to as the "behavioral surplus" in her book The Age of Surveillance Capitalism.9 This process was invented by Google based on an analysis of user queries that were not useful to improving the search engine.
 Initially, Google only archived queries relevant to the optimization of its search engine results, but later began to archive all queries to create profiles of all its users.
 With this 'surplus' of information, Google has been able to extensively analyze the behaviors and interests of billions of users, allowing it to offer advertisers precise targeting based on each user's profile which was built on several thousand parameters on each individual.
 This is known as microtargeting.
-These developments have enabled Google to become the world's largest advertising company that owns a search engine...".
+These developments have enabled Google to become the world's largest advertising company.
+Some economists even refer to Google as "an advertising company that owns a search engine...".